stevenjoezhang/badapple-telnet/README.md

 The data of the Bad Apple!! animation is from [BadAppleStringAnimation](https://github.com/kisekied/BadAppleStringAnimation).

 This repo is forked from nyancat.
-More infomation:
+More information:
 http://nyancat.dakko.us
 http://github.com/klange/nyancat